Scrawk/Hull-Delaunay-Voronoi/README.md

 The code to calculate the convex hull may throw a exception.
 For example if a 2D hull tries to process a line that has two vertices in the same position or a 3D hull tries to process a triangle where all the points are co-planar (they form a line).
 These can not be processed so will result in a error.
 Randomizing the vertices order or adding a small amount of noise to the positions can solve this.

+If you are interested in computational geometry of other triangulation algorithms you might what to ceck the [CGALDotNet](https://github.com/Scrawk/CGALDotNet) project out.

 A Convex Hull from 2D points.